 Walking (may include other active modes such as scooters and skateboards, depending on the data source)

 ₫\$ Cycling (includes e-bikes)

 ~ Road transport

 Rail transport

 ⊕ Maritime

 K Aviation

 Data availability

 Transport Indicators are reported on annually from 2018/19.
 Given the existing data and research gaps, the indicators are introduced in stages based on data availability.
-This year, 36 of the indicators are available to report on (with data for at least one mode), up from 31 indicators from the previous year.

 Additional indicators